-The remuneration of directors does not have to be approved by the shareholders of a corporation.
+The remuneration of directors does not have to be approved by the shareholders of a company.
 However, public companies are increasingly incorporating advisory, non-binding say-on-pay shareholder resolutions into their corporate governance regime.
-The Toronto Stock Exchange requires that a listed corporation receives approval from the majority of its directors and security holders of plans to provide certain security-based compensation arrangements (such as stock option plans) to its directors and officers.
+The TSX requires listed companies to receive approval from the majority of its directors and security holders for plans to provide certain security-based compensation arrangements (such as stock option plans) to its directors and officers.